 Verifying That Two Functions Are Inverse Functions

-Suppose a fashion designer traveling to Milan for a fashion show wants to know what the temperature will be.
-He is not familiar with the Celsius scale.
-To get an idea of how temperature measurements are related, he asks his assistant, Betty, to convert 75 degrees Fahrenheit to degrees Celsius.
-She finds the formula
+Betty is traveling to Milan for a fashion show and wants to know what the temperature will be.
+She is not familiar with the Celsius scale.
+To get an idea of how temperature measurements are related, Betty wants to convert 75 degrees Fahrenheit to degrees Celsius, using the formula

 and substitutes 75 for to calculate

-Knowing that a comfortable 75 degrees Fahrenheit is about 24 degrees Celsius, he sends his assistant the week’s weather forecast from Figure 2 for Milan, and asks her to convert all of the temperatures to degrees Fahrenheit.
+Knowing that a comfortable 75 degrees Fahrenheit is about 24 degrees Celsius, Betty gets the week’s weather forecast from Figure 2 for Milan, and wants to convert all of the temperatures to degrees Fahrenheit.

 At first, Betty considers using the formula she has already found to complete the conversions.
 After all, she knows her algebra, and can easily solve the equation for after substituting a value for For example, to convert 26 degrees Celsius, she could write